 FS Fiber and Copper Patch Panel Solutions

 Available in different designs, configurations or port counts, the patch panels can be customized to fit various network cabling requirements.
-There exist a dazzling array of patch panel options in FS.COM, covering fiber and copper patch panels for different purposes.
+There exist a dazzling array of patch panel options in FS, covering fiber and copper patch panels for different purposes.

 Standard Fiber Optic Patch Panel

 The standard fiber optic patch panel in FS can be loaded with LC/SC/MTP adapters, which are commonly used as the intermediate connection between the backbone and patch cables.
 Our FHD fiber patch panels come with single mode and multimode fiber types with different adapter options and port counts.

 Breakout patch panels are specifically designed for high-density 40G-10G and 100G-25G breakout cabling.
 As an agile and scalable solution to mitigate cable cluster and improve airflow, breakout patch panels deliver aesthetic appealing and make the data center a more inviting place.
 The breakout patch panels in FS come with both single mode and multimode options.

 There are two types of modular patch panels in FS.
 One is the rack mount modular fiber enclosure panel which can hold 4 FHD MTP cassettes or fiber adapter panels, fitting for both front and rear mounting in horizontal cable management.
 The other type of modular patch pane is the multimedia adapter panel which allows users to customize their own adapter panel.
 The video below demonstrates how to make your own multimedia adapter panel by using a 6-port blank modular panel.

 Cat5e/Cat6 Ethernet Patch Panel